 Yes, it’s okay to feed your family GMO’s and I am going to tell you why.
 There is so much buzz about GMO’s recently, especially with General Mills announcement of labeling their original Cheerios with a “not made with genetically modified ingredients” label.
 (By the way, oats is the ingredient of Cheerios and there are no GMO oats.)

 Let us start this conversation by discussing what is a GMO.

 Plants should not have genes transplanted which allows them to produce their own pesticides.
 Fact is plants naturally produce their own pesticides.
 Why is that?
 For survival.
 We consume a significant amount of plant-produced pesticides and don’t even realize it.

 Moms need to be smart consumers and not fall for “food fear” marketing tactics.
 I know–it’s hard.
 And all too often, consumers end up paying more for the “GMO free”.
 Remember the “follow the money” adage?
 That’s exactly what this is about.
 It’s about the money.
 In regards to the General Mills Cheerios decision-the old and new Cheerios are the same.
 Oats are the main ingredient in Cheerios and oats are not Genetically Engineered.
 The little bit of sugar used for taste is highly processed, which means it contains no DNA, therefore cannot be genetically engineered.
 Do you see where this is going?
 Let’s be smart, moms.
 Let’s do our research and not fall into “food fear” marketing campaigns.
 These companies know exactly what they are doing and it means big dollars ($) for these companies.

-And if this isn’t enough, we have the backing of reputable science authorities including the U.S. National Academics of Science, the British Royal Society, the American Association for the Advancement of Science,the American Medical Association and the World Health Organization (and many more organizations) support the conclusion that GE foods are safe.
+And if this isn’t enough, we have the backing of reputable science authorities including the U.S. National Academics of Science, the British Royal Society, the American Association for the Advancement of Science,the American Medical Association and the World Health Organization (and many more organizations) support the conclusion that genetically modified foods are safe.
 So are you going to believe these reputable organizations or what someone, who mostly likely has no science background, has written on the Internet?

-As a mom and grandma, I am not afraid of GE foods.
+As a mom and grandma, I am not afraid of GMOs.
 Look at who is on our side.
 Science has won out and is on our side.
 Our intelligence is on our side.
 We as consumers need to stand up and be aware of our emotions and “food fear” marketing and not let it take over our common sense and our reasonableness.